hongjchang/FIT3179Assignment2/readme.md

 **Date Created:** 22/09/2022

-**Date Completed:** 17/10/2022

-**Notes:**
-- To find the submitted version, it is `Commit6`.
+**Assignment Submitted Version:** 17/10/2022 (`Commit6`)

+**Final Version:** 18/10/2022 (`Commit#`)

+**References:**
 - This whole directory was pre-created after the completion of Week9Homework.
 - Then, the html and style.css files are modified based on **Week 10 Lab Answer** folder & **Week10Homework** directory.
-- This duplication however does not apply to GitHub repository.
+- This duplication however does not apply to this GitHub repository.
 - All map topojson files are using 1:110m physical and cultural from [this website](https://www.naturalearthdata.com).

-**References:**
-- Datasets used:
-    - Kaggle (2020).
-Population by Country – 2020.
-Retrieved from: https://www.kaggle.com/datasets/tanuprabhu/population-by-country-2020
-    - GitHub (2022).
-Data on CO2 and Greenhouse Gas Emissions by Our World in Data.
-Retrieved from: https://github.com/owid/co2-data#%EF%B8%8F-download-our-complete-co2-and-greenhouse-gas-emissions-dataset--csv--xlsx--json
-    - Karlinsky & Kobak 2021, Tracking excess mortality across countries during the COVID-19 pandemic with the World Mortality Dataset, eLife https://doi.org/10.7554/eLife.69336.
-Retrieved from: https://github.com/akarlinsky/world_mortality/blob/main/world_mortality.csv
-    - Datahub (2019).
-World Religions Projection.
-Retrieved from: https://datahub.io/sagargg/world-religion-projections#resource-by_number_of_population

-- `index.html` formattings:
-    - Flaticon (2022).
-Icon used for webpage's logo icon/favicon.
-Retrieved from: https://www.flaticon.com/free-icon/multiple-users-silhouette_33308?term=population&page=1&position=2&page=1&position=2&related_id=33308&origin=search
-    - Toptal (2022).
-Information icon.
-Retrieved from: https://www.toptal.com/designers/htmlarrows/symbols/information-source/
-    - W3Schools (2022).
-Create tooltips.
-Retrieved from: https://www.w3schools.com/howto/howto_css_tooltip.asp
-    - StackOverflow (2014).
-How to make a closable banner in pure javascript.
-Retrieved from: https://stackoverflow.com/a/26957495
-    - Google (2022).
-Ubuntu font style.
-Retrieved from: https://fonts.google.com/share?selection.family=Ubuntu

 - Changes made since progress of this directory:
     - Colorbrewer2 (2022).
 Colour hues of the visualisations.
 Retrieved from: https://colorbrewer2.org/#type=sequential&scheme=Blues&n=7